 One of the primary concerns about decriminalization is the potential impact on public safety.
 Opponents argue that removing criminal penalties for certain activities could lead to an increase in crime and disorder.

-• Increased Crime Rates: Some fear that decriminalization could send the message that certain behaviors are acceptable, leading to an increase in their prevalence.
-For example, decriminalizing drug possession could lead to more people using drugs, potentially contributing to crime and addiction.
+- Increased Crime Rates: Some fear that decriminalization could send the message that certain behaviors are acceptable, leading to an increase in their prevalence.
+Take this: decriminalizing drug possession could lead to more people using drugs, potentially contributing to crime and addiction.

-• Burden on Emergency Services: Decriminalization could place a greater burden on emergency services, such as hospitals and ambulances.
-For example, if drug use increases, there could be more overdoses and other medical emergencies.
+- Burden on Emergency Services: Decriminalization could place a greater burden on emergency services, such as hospitals and ambulances.
+As an example, if drug use increases, there could be more overdoses and other medical emergencies.

 Moral and Ethical Objections